Arnaud-de-Grandmaison-ARM/arm-learning-paths/content/learning-paths/cross-platform/sme2/4-outer-product.md

 ## Matrix multiplication with the outer product

-In our text book matrix multiplication example, the core of the computation:
+In our textbook matrix multiplication example, the core of the computation:

 ```C
                 acc += matLeft[m * K + k] * matRight[k * N + n];